puppetlabs/puppet-docs/source/puppet/4.0/reference/install_pre.markdown

 ## Check OS Versions and System Requirements

-See the [system requirements][sysreqs] for the version of Puppet you are installing, and consider the following:
+See the [system requirements](system_requirements.html) for the version of Puppet you are installing, and consider the following:

 * Your Puppet master(s) should be able to handle the amount of agents they'll need to serve.
 * Systems we provide official packages for will have an easier install path.